-She is jealous making sure she doesn’t miss an opportunity to put you down or > throw passive aggressive shade.
-She makes sure to police your ever move to show > she’s the better or more wiser person.She sends pointed or direct messages to > you in conversation or social media. > - She is controlling.
+- She is jealous making sure she doesn’t miss an opportunity to put you down or throw passive aggressive shade.
+She makes sure to police your ever move to show she’s the better or more wiser person.She sends pointed or direct messages to you in conversation or social media following an encounter.

+- She is controlling.
 She holds the friendship as ransom.
-She retaliates by > speaking bad of you to others or distancing herself when you don’t march to the > beat of her drum. > - You feel indebted by her martyr personality for anything she does for you.
-She > either makes you feel gulity in bringing it up to you, others, or makes you feel > gulity by listing her to do list of things that were of more of importance than > being there for you. > - She’s proven she’s untrustworthy through deceit and disclosures.
-What you tell > her seems to “magically” leap out in being retold to you second handed. > - She doesn’t value your friendship letting you know that you are easily > disposable at her whim.
+She retaliates by speaking bad of you to others or distancing herself when you don’t march to the beat of her drum.

+- You feel indebted by her martyr personality for anything she does for you.
+She either makes you feel gulity in bringing it up to you, others, or makes you feel gulity by listing her to do list of things that were of more of importance than being there for you.

+- She’s proven she’s untrustworthy through deceit and disclosures.
+What you tell her seems to “magically” leap out in being retold to you second handedly.

+- She doesn’t value your friendship letting you know that you are easily disposable at her whim.